mech/Notes/DevOps/Docker/networking.md

 Disabling inter-container communication (ICC) is an important step in any Docker enabled environment.
 In doing so, you create an environment where explicit dependencies must be declared in order to work properly.

+## docker-proxy and NAT

+Incoming traffic **to** your container will meet the docker-proxy first before reaching the container.
+The proxy will look at the port and decide which container the traffic is for.
+Return traffic from the request flows through the same route.

+Outgoing traffic **from** your container will go through NAT.
+It is 1-way direction.
+No proxy will be involved.

+For high throughput application, use `--net=host` instead of going through docker0.

 ## Network Isolation

 There are 4 network container types: